0xflux/Wyrm/Milestones.md

 6) [ ] Logrotate setup
 7) [ ] Native `whoami` command should output more than just the username, should include GUID and privs natively.
 8) [ ] Max upload size set on C2 from profile
-9) [ ] Implant should dispatch task BEFORE checking back in / sleep, rather than on next wake up?

 ### v1.0 - Whelpfire